 Can Acrylic Paint Crack in the Cold?
 Yes, acrylic paint can crack in the cold.
 If you store acrylic paint or painted objects below 49°F (9.44°C), they’ll become more susceptible to defects, such as weak film development and cracking.

 So let’s discuss what happens when you store acrylic paint in the cold and talk more about why acrylics crack.
-I’ll also teach you how to prevent cracking in your acrylic paint and help you thaw it if it does freeze so that you can get a smoothOpens in a new tab., opaque finish every time.
+I’ll also teach you how to prevent cracking in your acrylic paint and help you thaw it if it does freeze so that you can get a smooth, opaque finish every time.

 Acrylic Paint Can Crack in the Cold